racheleckenrod/griefSupport/README.md

 Now that I have a HEAD on my main branch, I can work to get the code essentially purified so that it is not connected to other things. problem here when pushing to origin main doesn't know there are changes I see it is because I did not commit the add. now I need to do another add.

+After many deleting copies in other places on my computer site has white line across.

+going to move files around but I rm -rf 'ed a bunch.. also closed ports ok, false alarm actually, the white line is just on the mobile size, fuller screen looks nice.
+I'm actually thinking that maybe the websocket needs all that package-lock.json to operate

+I deleted the .git file from the folder the copy is in that I used to reconnect main here locally before it was done remotely. see in the redame files about coming through from the other side.